10 styling products you need if you have short hair

 By Iantha Yu

 If you think having short hair is much easier to maintain than long hair, think again.
-While this hair length isn’t completely tricky to style daily, we think it’s essential to equip yourself with the best buys to make your life a lot easier.
-We spoke with the industry’s leading experts for their advice on the ultimate hairstyling products you’ll need in your kit if you have short hair.
+While this hair length isn’t completely tricky to style daily, you'll make your life a lot easier if you equip yourself with the best beauty products for the job.
+We spoke with the industry’s leading hair experts for their advice on the best styling products for short hair.

 Smooth hair with a balm